 Hallux varus might not be as well-known as a bunion (hallux valgus), but the way this toe deformity can affect the shape of the foot is no less striking.

 In a way, hallux varus is the opposite of a bunion.
-Whereas a bunion sees the big toe drifting inward toward its neighboring toes, hallux varus sends the big toe drifting away instead, as if being cast out of the family.
-And in many cases, hallux varus forms because an original bunion was overcorrected!
+Whereas a bunion sees the big toe drifting toward its neighboring toes, hallux varus sends the big toe drifting away inward.

 It is plain to see how hallux varus can cause difficulties in daily life.
 At Massapequa Podiatry Associates, our Nassau County foot doctor helps patients find the relief, treatment, and/or correction they need to overcome this condition and get back to doing what they love with much less discomfort.